spatie/laravel-multitenancy/docs/advanced-usage/using-a-custom-tenant-model.md

 weight: 6
 ---

 If you want to change or add behaviour on the `Tenant` model you can use your custom model.
+There are two ways of doing this by extending the `Tenant` model provided by the package, or by prepping a model of your own.

+## Option 1: extending the `Tenant` model provided by the package

 Make sure that your custom model extends the `Spatie\Multitenancy\Models\Tenant` model provided by the package.

 You should specify the class name of your model in the `tenant_model` key of the `multitenancy` config file.